Last Updated: March 8, 2023

 Tec diving, or technical diving, is a special type of diving that goes beyond normal recreational diving in terms of equipment and dive profile.

-With more advanced equipment, including redundant systems, a backplate with a harness, the rebreather and full face masks, these divers can set their goals further than the recreational and hobby diver.
+With more advanced equipment, including redundant systems, a backplate with a harness, rebreathers and full face masks, these divers can set their goals further than the recreational and hobby diver.
 The difference is also evident in the form of oxygen.

 Recreational divers usually use compressed air, which is purified and compressed “surface air,” rather than pure oxygen as many people assume.
 Oxygen has a toxic effect on the central nervous system at a partial pressure of 1.4 – 1.6 bar and the diver gets a dangerous “oxygen poisoning”.

 These different breathing gas mixtures allow the diver to descend to great depths, which is not possible for a recreational diver.
 In contrast to a recreational diver, a technical diver needs profound and special training to be able to dive with elaborate technical equipment.

-Sidemount diving is a new approach to sport and technical diving.
+Sidemount diving is a new approach to the sport and technical diving.
 In this method, the diving cylinders lie on the side next to the upper body and are fixed with bungee cords.
 Unlike the back mount configuration, no tanks are attached to the back.

 The side mount configuration provides less water resistance, greater safety, and improved comfort in confined environments.
 The scuba tanks can be easily detached from the body, allowing overcoming extremely confined spaces.
-Sidemount diving is especially popular with wreck and cave divers.
+That is why sidemount diving is especially popular with wreck and cave divers.

 The goals of recreational diving